coastalwhite/intro-power-analysis/src/compiling/simpleserial.md

 by [ChipWhisperer] don't have a lot of RAM and thus using it sparingly is preferred.

-Also when selecting existing implementations, it is recommended to use embedded hardware or heapless implementations.
+Also, when selecting existing implementations, it is recommended to use embedded hardware or heapless implementations.
 [MBedTLS](https://github.com/ARMmbed/mbedtls) contains some of the more used encryption algorithms.